Euryhaline

 Euryhaline organisms are able to adapt to a wide range of salinities.
-An example of a euryhaline fish is the molly (Poecilia sphenops) which can live in fresh water, brackish water, or salt water.
+An example of a euryhaline fish is the short-finned molly, Poecilia sphenops, which can live in fresh water, brackish water, or salt water.

 The green crab (Carcinus maenas) is an example of a euryhaline invertebrate that can live in salt and brackish water.
 Euryhaline organisms are commonly found in habitats such as estuaries and tide pools where the salinity changes regularly.
 However, some organisms are euryhaline because their life cycle involves migration between freshwater and marine environments, as is the case with salmon and eels.

 The opposite of euryhaline organisms are stenohaline ones, which can only survive within a narrow range of salinities.
 Most freshwater organisms are stenohaline, and will die in seawater, and similarly most marine organisms are stenohaline, and cannot live in fresh water.